 The way in which an application will need to be submitted can also vary, from applying in person to applying by post, email, fax or online, with different documentation required in support.
 This can include, for example, a copy of a valid passport, a passport sized photograph, a letter from the employer with an explanation for the disclosure request, as well as an employee-signed disclosure authorising the employer to make the application.

-What are the costs and processing times for overseas criminal record checks?
+Costs and processing times for overseas criminal record checks

 The cost of an overseas criminal record check will again depend on the applicable country, ranging from no cost at all to a set fee.
 Information on the cost of obtaining an overseas criminal record check can be obtained from the online guidance at GOV.UK.
 However, if an applicant has lived in several different countries, a number of separate checks may need to be undertaken, not least if they must meet the criminal record certificate requirement to apply for a visa which requires checks for any country resided in during the last 10 years.